bensutherland/simple_pop_stats/README.md

 This will output your results as `pairwise_wc_fst`, and save to the `03_results` folder.

+Note: if you want to have a custom filename for your FST csv file, use the argument `cust_fn` for your basename, which will automatically save into `03_results`.

 ## 07. Build a tree ##
 You can build a tree using the previous genetic differentiation object: